londospark/server-infra/01-post-boot-ansible/README.md

 # Proxmox Bootstrap with Ansible

-This playbook automates the post-installation bootstrap of Proxmox VE for use with Terraform.
-It creates a dedicated user, role, and API token with the necessary permissions, and configures the system to use the community repository (no subscription required).
+This folder contains the post-installation automation for Proxmox VE.
+It sets up SSH access, creates the Terraform API token, switches to the community repository, configures bridges, and can deploy OPNsense from the nano image (no installer).

 > **Part of**: server-infra infrastructure automation suite.
 See the [main README](../README.md) for project overview and common setup.